micc83/rooles/readme.md

 ### Checking for User role

-You can make a more general assertion checking for the user role:
+You can make a more general assertion checking for the user role (case insensitive):

 ```php
 if ( $user->role->is('admin') ) echo 'Hello Boss';
 ```

-Or check if the user role is in a given range:
+Or check if the user role is in a given range (still case insensitive):

 ```php
 if ( $user->role->isIn(['lamer', 'trool']) ) echo 'Hello Looser';